Nowa Sól: History

 Neusalz developed into one of the largest ports on the Silesian Oder and handled the majority of salt traffic on the river.
 It was annexed by the Kingdom of Prussia in 1742 according to the Treaty of Breslau.
 When King Frederick II of Prussia granted Neusalz town rights on 9 October 1743 and initiated plans to expand the town, it had 97 houses.
-A colony of the Moravian Church was also founded in the same year.
+A colony of the Moravian Church was founded in 1744.
 After the Battle of Kunersdorf, Neusalz was plundered on 24 September 1759.
 Forty houses were burnt down, as was the Moravian community, which was restored in 1763.

 Neusalz was administered within Landkreis Freystadt i.
 Niederschles. in Prussian Silesia after the Napoleonic Wars.
 The modern industrial development began in the 19th century when new factories, especially linen factories and steelworks, were opened.
 Neusalz was first connected to the Silesian railway in 1871, the same year the town became part of the German Empire during the unification of Germany.
 Expansion and modernization of the harbor began on 11 October 1897.
 Neusalz became part of the Prussian Province of Lower Silesia in 1919.
 A wooden bridge across the Oder, originally built in 1870, was rebuilt using reinforced concrete in 1932.

-During World War II Neusalz was the site of a labor camp belonging to the Gross-Rosen concentration camp.
+During World War II the town was the site of a forced labor subcamp of the Gross-Rosen concentration camp, whose prisoners were Jewish women from occupied Poland, Czechoslovakia and Germany.
+During the final stages of the war, in January 1945, remaining prisoners were sent on a German-perpetrated death march towards Krzystkowice, with one woman escaping and returning to the town, where she was then sheltered by the remaining Polish forced laborers.
 German troops destroyed the concrete bridge on 9 February 1945, but the Soviet Red Army entered Neusalz on 13/14 February 1945.
 A number of buildings burnt down, including the Catholic Church.

 Nowa Sól was rebuilt as an industrial and administrative center, superseding nearby Kożuchów.
 From 1975 to 1998 it was in the Zielona Gora Voivodeship, after which it became part of the Lubusz Voivodeship.
 The town is featured in the documentary 5000 Miles, about a family from Wisconsin in the United States wishing to adopt a Polish child.